Khibiny (electronic countermeasures system): History

+Western analogues would be AN/ALQ-165 ASPJ for F/A-18C/E and F-14D vs vanilla version or AN/ALQ-249 NGJ for EA-18G vs Khibiny-M.

+Also in 2014 when a Russian jet flew over USS Donald Cook, it created fake electronic signatures of additional targets.

+The current model is the Khibiny-M which utilises GaN based AESA antennas for ECM transmission.

-On 12 September, Ukrainian forces claimed to have recovered a RTU 518-PSM jamming pod which is a part of the Khibiny-U system.
+On 12 September 2022, Ukrainian forces claimed to have recovered a RTU 518-PSM jamming pod which is a part of the Khibiny-U system.
 It was found in the wreckage of the Su-30M near Izyum.
+The Khibiny-U system had been designed for the SU-30SM.